ThomasJager99/Homework/README.md

-# In this mono-repo i`ll put all my homework brick by brick, everything i can putt inside for easier acces in future.
+# In this monorepo I`ll putt all my homework brick by brick, everything i can putt inside for easier access in future.

 ![hermes.png](image/hermes.png)